 We created this clickable and interactive Pisac map to accompany this article, and dropped pins in all our favorite destinations in and around Pisac that we mention in this article.
 Feel free to click around, and you can even download the map for your trip, too!

 The area of the ruins is beautiful and extensive, with a variety of types of construction.
-You’ll have the opportunity to see terracing, buildings, and even whole neighborhoods.
+You’ll have the opportunity to see buildings, a one-of-a-kind Incan cemetery, and even whole neighborhoods.
 It’s a window into everyday life for the Incans that you just won’t want to miss.

 Pisac Ruins History